CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 ```
     make data
 ```
+All the outputs will be stored in folder "processed".

 5. Then prepare dataset for retrospective analysis
 ```
     make retrospective_data
 ```
+All the outputs will be stored in folder "interim" and "processed".

 6. To explore and visualize the results of the survival analysis, refer to the notebook: Survival Analysis.ipynb
-7. To model competing risk and create visualization
+7. To model competing risk (both Multi-state and Single-state models) and create visualization
 ```
     make compete_risk
 ```
+The report will be stored in file "reports/figures/Fig5-All_models.pdf".